On a mean-field Pontryagin minimum principle for stochastic optimal control: Abstract

 \section{Abstract}

-This papers outlines a novel extension of the classical Pontryagin minimum (maximum) principle to stochastic optimal control problems.
+This paper outlines a novel extension of the classical Pontryagin minimum (maximum) principle to stochastic optimal control problems.
 Contrary to the well-known stochastic Pontryagin minimum principle involving forward-backward stochastic differential equations, the proposed formulation is deterministic and of mean-field type.
-The Hamiltonian structure of the proposed Pontryagin minimum principle is achieved via the introduction of an appropriate gauge variable.
-The gauge freedom can be used to decouple the forward and reverse time equations; hence simplifying the solution of the underlying boundary value problem.
+We denote it by the McKean--Pontryagin minimum principle.
+The Hamiltonian structure of the proposed McKean--Pontryagin minimum principle is achieved via the introduction of a pair of auxiliary functions.
+A gauge freedom in the choice of one of these two functions can be used to decouple the forward and reverse time equations; hence simplifying the solution of the underlying boundary value problem.
 We also consider infinite horizon discounted cost optimal control problems.
-In this case, the mean-field formulation allows converting the computation of the desired optimal control law into solving a pair of forward mean-field ordinary differential equations.
-The proposed mean-field formulation of the Pontryagin minimum principle is tested numerically for a controlled inverted pendulum and a controlled Lorenz-63 system.
+In this case, the mean-field formulation allows one to convert the computation of the desired optimal control law into solving a pair of forward mean-field ordinary differential equations.
+The McKean--Pontryagin minimum principle is tested numerically for a controlled inverted pendulum, a controlled Lorenz-63 system, and a controlled Lorenz-96 system.
+Although the focus is on linear-quadratic control problems, the proposed methodology is extendable to more general problems including mean-field type control formulations.